-In early 2018, our compensation committee established annual targets for each of Mr. Flesher, Dr. Turkel and Mr. Kuwahara of up to 50%, 40%, and 30% of their respective base salaries and corporate performance goals for 2018 and the weighting for each goal.
+In early 2019, our compensation committee established annual targets for each of Mr. Flesher, Dr. Turkel and Mr. Kuwahara of up to 50%, 40%, and 30% of their respective base salaries and corporate performance goals for 2019 and the weighting for each goal.
 These corporate performance goals included key strategic goals related to drug development, the commencement of certain clinical programs, intellectual property exclusivity activities, and financing and cash management.
-In March 2019, our compensation committee met to review and consider the level of corporate goals that were achieved for the purposes of making its recommendation to our board of directors regarding the amount of the annual cash bonus earned by our named executive officers for 2018 and to be paid in 2019.
-The compensation committee determined that these goals, in the aggregate, had an 82.5% level of achievement.
-The compensation committee recommended, and our board of directors approved, the 82.5% level of achievement on the 2018 corporate performance goals and a 2018 annual cash bonus, paid in 2019, of \$191,194 for Mr. Flesher, \$118,965 for Dr. Turkel, and \$70,117 for Mr. Kuwahara.
+In December 2019, our compensation committee recommended to the board of directors that no cash bonus should be paid for 2019.
+The board of directors subsequently approved this recommendation for Mr. Flesher, Dr. Turkel, and Mr. Kuwahara.

-For 2019, our compensation committee established annual targets for each of Mr. Flesher, Dr. Turkel and Mr. Kuwahara of up to 50%, 40%, and 30% of their respective base salaries and corporate performance goals and the weighting for each goal.
+For 2020, our compensation committee established annual targets for each of Mr. Flesher, Dr. Turkel and Mr. Kuwahara of up to 50%, 40%, and 30% of their respective base salaries and corporate performance goals and the weighting for each goal.
 These corporate performance goals included key strategic goals related to certain clinical program milestones and financing activities.